singhkunal2050/singhkunal2050v2/src/blog/2021-10-05-css-logical-properties.md

 ## Example of CSS Logical Properties

 Here you just have to remember the rules for block and inline flow.
 These are paired up with start and end.
 When you use something like   `margin-block-start` or   `margin-block-end`.
-You can also use  `margin-block` which adds  margin to the start and end of the block, same applies for inline flow aswell.
+You can also use  `margin-block` which adds  margin to the start and end of the block, same applies for inline flow as well.

 `min-height`  ,
 `max-height`  ,